This post covers the best things to do in Barcelona. We include a top 10 list, things to do for free, at night, with kids, and by the season.

 Construction is planned to be completed in 2026, which will be 144 years after the construction started.

-Lines tend to get very long to enter La Sagrada Familia, so we recommend a skip-the-line tour.
+Lines tend to get very long to enter La Sagrada Familia, so we recommend to buy skip-the-line tickets or take a skip-the-line tour.

 3. Park Guell

 Park Guell is another one of Gaudi’s famous architectural works.